Neuronal Cell Cultures

 Reproducibility at the core

-Neuronal cell cultures are biologically variable, but your recordings do not have to be.
+Neuronal cell cultures can be biologically variable, but your recordings do not have to be.
 See functional differences that you can trust: engineered for long-term, stable experiments and consistent signal acquisition across sessions.

 Functional characterization of neuronal cultures

-For every neuronal culture model, our HD-MEA Systems are designed to reveal their full functional profile.
-A range of neuronal cultures are characterized at different levels, from activity across the whole sample at single-cell resolution, population network dynamics, to electrically reconstructed axonal branches, unique to users of our HD-MEA technology.
+For every neuronal culture model, our HD-MEA systems are designed to reveal their full functional profile.
+A broad range of cultures can be characterized at multiple levels, from activity across the whole sample at single-cell resolution with the ActivityScan Assay, population network dynamics with the Network Assay, to electrically reconstructed axonal branches with the AxonTracking Assay, a unique capability of our HD-MEA technology.

-Example dataset illustrating the multi-scale functional characterization of neuronal cell cultures recorded with our HD-MEAs and analyzed using MaxLab Live.
+Example dataset illustrating the multi-scale functional characterization of neuronal cell cultures recorded with MaxWell’s HD-MEAs and analyzed using MaxLab Live.

-From left to right: heatmaps show spatial patterns of spiking activity across the culture; raster plots capture temporal dynamics of population bursts; and axonal footprint reconstructions reveal subcellular signal propagation paths for selected, representative neurons in the cell culture.
+From left to right: ActivityScan Assay heatmaps display spatial patterns of spiking activity across the culture; Network Assay raster plots capture temporal dynamics of population bursts; and AxonTracking Assay axonal footprint reconstructions reveal subcellular signal propagation paths in representative neuronal cultures.

 Data courtesy of multiple MaxWell Biosystems’ users.

-Capture robust and reproducible phenotypes across healthy and disease conditions with our MaxTwo HD-MEA System.
-In the panel below, we showcase spontaneous network bursting features originating from FUJIFILM Cellular Dynamics, Inc. (FCDI, Madison, Wisconsin) iPSC-derived control and ALS-associated mutant motor neuron cultures, co-cultured with iCell Astrocytes 2.0 (FCDI) and recorded on a MaxTwo 24-Well Plate.
+Capture robust, reproducible neuronal phenotypes across both healthy and disease model cultures using the MaxTwo HD-MEA System.
+The panel below highlights spontaneous network bursting features recorded from FUJIFILM Cellular Dynamics, Inc. (FCDI, Madison, Wisconsin) human iPSC-derived control and ALS-associated mutant motor neuron cultures, co-cultured with iCell Astrocytes 2.0 (FCDI) and recorded on a MaxTwo 24-Well Plate.

-Functional characterization of ALS-associated TDP43 (FCDI) mutant neurons reveals robust and reproducible phenotypes.
+Functional characterization of ALS-associated TDP-43 mutant neurons reveals robust and reproducible phenotypes.

-Two iPSC-derived motor neuron lines carrying distinct TDP43 mutations were co-cultured with iCell Astrocytes 2.0 (FCDI) and compared to a control line derived from apparently healthy neurons (AHN), all recorded on a single MaxTwo 24-Well Plate.
-Raster plots illustrate spontaneous network bursting activity, where each dot represents an action potential, and vertical groupings indicate synchronized firing (network bursts).
-Both mutant lines exhibited consistent decreases in network synchrony, demonstrating the sensitivity and reproducibility of HD-MEA recordings across wells and genotypes.
+Human iPSC-derived motor neuron lines carrying ALS-associated TARBDP mutation (M337V and Q331K; FUJIFILM Cellular Dynamics, Inc.) were co-cultured with iCell Astrocytes 2.0 and compared to a control iPSC-derived motor neuron line derived from apparently healthy neurons (AHN).
+All recordings were performed on a single MaxTwo 24-Well Plate.
+(A) Raster plots illustrate spontaneous network bursting activity, where each dot represents an action potential, and vertical groupings indicate synchronized firing (network bursts).
+(B) Both mutant lines exhibited consistent decreases in network synchrony, demonstrating the sensitivity and reproducibility of HD-MEA recordings across wells and genotypes.
+(C) Quantification of burst duration over days in vitro (DIV) reveals diverging temporal evolution of network synchrony among AHN and mutant cultures.
+(D) Axonal footprint reconstructions illustrate differences in axonal morphology and signal propagation between AHN and M337V neuronal cultures.
+(E) Axon length measurements over time demonstrate distinct growth trajectories for control versus mutant motor neuron cultures.

 Data courtesy of Fujifilm Cellular Dynamics, Inc.